UPC-MAI-DL/tmp/MLP_ConvNets_theory.md

 [2] [Rosenblatt, Frank.
 "The perceptron: A probabilistic model for information storage and organization in the brain."
 Psychological review 65.6 (1958): 386](http://www-public.tem-tsp.eu/~gibson/Teaching/Teaching-ReadingMaterial/Rosenblatt58.pdf)

 [3] [Mark I Perceptron Operators' Manual](http://www.dtic.mil/dtic/tr/fulltext/u2/236965.pdf)

+[4] [Kurzweil, Ray.
+How to create a mind: The secret of human thought revealed.
+Penguin, 2013.]